 - Turn your computer off when you’re done.
 Can hackers get into your computer if it’s left alone but left on?
 Who knows?
 Can they get into it if it’s off?
 Never.

 This is not a complete list of all safeguards every expert in the world would recommend for computer safety.
 Such a list would undoubtedly be so long as to defy completion.
-But, if you follow these steps faithfully, you will thwart virtually all attempts at keeping your computer safe from illegal intruders.
+But, if you follow these steps, you will thwart attempts at keeping your computer safe from illegal intruders.
 In the meantime, however, never stop investigating new paths would-be hackers are exploring to find their way in.
 Read up on the latest developments in all types of electronic shenanigans.
 With care and common sense, a computer can be your best friend; without them, it can become your worst enemy.